grame-cncm/faustdoc/src/manual/compiler.md

 - the `instanceInit` method calls several additional initialization methods.
 - the `instanceConstants` method sets the instance constant state.
 - the `instanceClear` method resets the instance dynamic state (delay lines...).
-- the `instanceResetUserInterface` method resets all control value to their default state.
+- the `instanceResetUserInterface` method resets all control values to their default state.

 All of those methods can be used individually on an allocated instance to reset part of its state.